Professional Tutoring and Mentoring

 David Solomons won the Children's Book of the Year for My Brother is a Superhero, his debut children's novel.
 The book is funny, engaging, and hard to put down.

 Luke, a comic-mad eleven year old, shares a tree house with his brother.
 One evening, while Zack is doing homework, Luke goes to the loo.
 For the 5 minutes he is gone, an alien from a different universe visits and gives his brother superpowers, instructing him to save both universes against Nemesis.

 A sick child will miss lessons.

-Porridge and Rice combats poverty by supporting schools in the Nairobi slums to provide children with a sound education that they can use to improve their lives and their community.
+Porridge and Rice combats poverty by supporting schools in the Nairobi slums to provide children with a sound education.

 Porridge and Rice takes a holistic approach to education providing meals, text books, clean water, classrooms, soap, sanitary pads and anything else that is needed.